 - Animal damage

-What’s not covered by comprehensive auto insurance?
+What is not covered by comprehensive insurance?

-Providers of comprehensive car insurance by region.
+Providers of comprehensive car insurance coverage across Canada

 British Columbia: The Insurance Corporation of British Columbia (ICBC) provides all car insurance.